lammps/lammps/doc/src/pg_library.rst

 .. code-block:: c

-   void lammps_open(int, char **, MPI_Comm, void **)
-   void lammps_open_no_mpi(int, char **, void **)
-   void lammps_close(void *)
-   int lammps_version(void *)
    void lammps_file(void *, char *)
    char *lammps_command(void *, char *)
    void lammps_commands_list(void *, int, char **)
    void lammps_commands_string(void *, char *)
    void lammps_free(void *)

-The lammps_open() function is used to initialize LAMMPS, passing in a list of strings as if they were :doc:`command-line arguments <Run_options>` when LAMMPS is run in stand-alone mode from the command line, and a MPI communicator for LAMMPS to run under.
-It returns a ptr to the LAMMPS object that is created, and which is used in subsequent library calls.
-The lammps_open() function can be called multiple times, to create multiple instances of LAMMPS.

-LAMMPS will run on the set of processors in the communicator.
-This means the calling code can run LAMMPS on all or a subset of processors.
-For example, a wrapper script might decide to alternate between LAMMPS and another code, allowing them both to run on all the processors.
-Or it might allocate half the processors to LAMMPS and half to the other code and run both codes simultaneously before syncing them up periodically.
-Or it might instantiate multiple instances of LAMMPS to perform different calculations.

-The lammps_open_no_mpi() function is similar except that no MPI communicator is passed from the caller.
-Instead, MPI_COMM_WORLD is used to instantiate LAMMPS, and MPI is initialized if necessary.

-The lammps_close() function is used to shut down an instance of LAMMPS and free all its memory.

-The lammps_version() function can be used to determined the specific version of the underlying LAMMPS code.
-This is particularly useful when loading LAMMPS as a shared library via dlopen().
-The code using the library interface can than use this information to adapt to changes to the LAMMPS command syntax between versions.
-The returned LAMMPS version code is an integer (e.g. 2 Sep 2015 results in 20150902) that grows with every new LAMMPS version.

 The lammps_file(), lammps_command(), lammps_commands_list(), and
 lammps_commands_string() functions are used to pass one or more